Iron scrap recycling Taguchi Metals Co., Ltd.

 Succeeding the management policy of my predecessor, we will ensure further technological advances to address the various changes in the metal recycle market, strive to provide a safe workplace and promote environmental conservation.

 Employees are valued and nurtured through training and education sessions to ensure that they are capable of meeting the requests of the local community and our clients.
-We will never be satisfied with our present situation, and will continue to challenge ourselves into the future.
+We will never be satisfied with our present situation and will continue to challenge ourselves into the future.

 We hope to receive your continued support and patronage as we exert our efforts to keep a beautiful factory, nurture courteous employees, and maintain operations with staying out of the red and no workplace accidents.